-- show, that the investment is channeled to the project directly. - BTS will not tolerate that donations are used for administrative purposes or that any investments are used for non-charitable work or good. - · BTS contributions, being financial or through making other resources available, shall focus on projects where the learning process plays a material role and is fundamental for the way the organization works.
+- BTS will not tolerate that donations are used for administrative purposes or that any investments are used for non-charitable work or good. - BTS contributions, being financial or through making other resources available, shall focus on projects where the learning process plays a material role and is fundamental for the way the organization works.